 - S. Kunchithapatham, “Fracture Mechanics of Ceramic Matrix Composites with Imperfect Interfaces,” May 1994 (MS).
 Employed by Wipro.

 - K. Gangakhedkar, “Effect of Fiber/ Matrix Cluster Breaks in Fracture Mechanics of Composites,” December 1995 (MS).
-Received USF Graduate Fellowship Currently employed by Phoenix Industries, CA.
+Received USF Graduate Fellowship Currently employed by Applied Materials, CA.

 - P. Krishnan, “Finite Element Simulation of a Slice Compression Test,” May 1997, (MS).
 Currently employed by SDRI, Ohio